chef/chef-web-docs/chef_master/source/resource_windows_certificate.rst

 ``private_key_acl``
    **Ruby Type:** Array

-   An array of 'domainccount' entries to be granted read-only access to the certificate's private key.
+   An array of 'domain\account' entries to be granted read-only access to the certificate's private key.
 Not idempotent.

 ``source``
    **Ruby Type:** String | **Default Value:** ``'name'``